Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Universal Information-Geometric Inequalities

 \section{Universal Information-Geometric Inequalities}

 In this section, we present the theoretical foundation of our approach.
-The central result for our subsequent analysis of qubit dynamics is the quantum information-geometric inequality derived in Sec.~\ref{sec:quantum_bounds}.
-To elucidate our framework within the existing literature, we also discuss its classical analogue in Sec.~\ref{sec:classical_bounds} and provide physical interpretations in Sec.~\ref{sec:interpretations}, specifically highlighting its connection to the Cram\'er-Rao bound and thermodynamic speed limits.
+While the fundamental mathematical inequalities discussed here are connected to existing concepts such as the Cram\'er-Rao bound and TSLs, our primary objective is to formulate them through a multidimensional and unified information-geometric projection.
+The central result for our subsequent analysis of qubit dynamics is the quantum information-geometric inequality derived in Sec.~\ref{sec:quantum_bounds}, which explicitly isolates the information loss as a residual score.
+To elucidate our framework in the context of the existing literature, we also discuss its classical analogue in Sec.~\ref{sec:classical_bounds} and provide physical interpretations in Sec.~\ref{sec:interpretations}.